Finding lead in home drinking water systems is not uncommon, nor is it ascribed to only very old structures.

 - Materials within the on-premise plumbing systems

-A great place to start inspections is with meter data.
+Meter data is another easy way to quickly populate service material information.
 Meter management databases offer a large amount of data and can easily be located into GIS through geocoding.
 Overlaying mapped meter locations with locations identified from records review creates a work list of specific properties to inspect.
 Spatial and data analysis can then prioritize the order in which properties are inspected.
 Lead material inspections might be the main reason to visit a residence, or the inspection can take place alongside other routine tasks, like replacing a meter or conducting a cross-connection inspection.
 GIS has the tools to ensure inspections are thorough and accurate through smart-form technology that guides the inspector every step of the way.

 Using GIS to track progress and inform the public